Basis-Theory/python-connections-sdk/docs/authentication.md

 # Authentication

-This guide explains how to set up authentication for both Basis Theory and Adyen in the Payment Orchestration SDK.
+This guide explains how to set up authentication for both Basis Theory and Adyen in the Connections SDK.

 ## Required API Keys